RealSiteWorth

 What an honest model owes you

-There is no single industry-standard formula for website valuation.
-There is, however, a reasonable consensus among working brokers about which inputs matter and how to combine them.
-Any tool that claims to give you a credible estimate should at minimum do four things.
+There is no single industry-standard formula here, just as there is none behind a real estate appraisal.
+There is a reasonable consensus among working brokers about which inputs matter and how to combine them into a defensible opinion of fair market price.
+Any tool claiming to give you a credible estimate should at minimum do four things.

 Vertical infographic explaining the main sources of disagreement between website valuators.